saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 appointments.

-The research question builds on existing knowledge that Omaha and Iowa contain pockets of segregated populations, both in terms of ethnicity, finances, and privilege.
+The research question builds on existing knowledge that Omaha and Iowa contain pockets of segregated populations, both ethnicity, finances, and privilege.
 The research question poses that location might significantly affect missed appointments.
 If a particular location has a population with financial access to vehicles or even